JospehCeh/PhotoZ_PhD/PCA/README.md

 ## prepareSL_toPCAana.ipynb:

-- Generate the fits file of Spectra **pca_SL_data.fits** which will be used by ComputePCA files
+- Generate the fits file of Spectra **pca_SL_data.fits** which will be used by ComputePCA notebooks

+## prepareBrown_toPCAana.ipynb
+- Generate the fits file of Spectra **pca_Brown_data.fits** which will be used by ComputePCA notebooks

+##prepareBruzualCharlot_toPCA.ipynb
+- Generate the fits file of Spectra **pca_BruzualCharlot_data.fits** which will be used by ComputePCA notebooks

 ## ComputePCA_SL.ipynb
-- Test the three PCA methods and show Eigenverctor
+- Test the three PCA methods and show Eigenvectors

+## ComparePCA_SL_Brown_BruzualCharlot.ipynb
+- Compare the eigenvectors for the 3 types of SED with PCA only

 ## ComputePCA_SL_PCAmethod1.ipynb
 - Compute PCA method1 (the best method)